pfrazee/eco/README.md

 ```

-## Planned ECOTypes
+## Planned ECO Types

 SSB's feeds guarantee one-time, ordered delivery of messages (within that feed).
 That gives us flexibility to use operation-based CRDTs.

-Ecotypes are also aware of the full set of nodes involved, as they are defined in the schema.
+Ecos are also aware of the full set of nodes involved, as they are defined in the schema.
 In that definition, the node-set is ordered.
 That ordering assigns the dimensions in vector clocks and determines the order of authority in Greatest Authority Wins.

 The `value` type is a subset of `atom` which supports a straight-forward equality.
 It includes null, bools, ints, doubles, and strings.